antolinsharmainemaye-hub/CCM101-SMANTOLIN/Laboratory-06-Cloud-DeploymentEngineer/README.md

 - Using environment variables to configure containerized applications.
 - Verifying running containers using `docker-compose ps`.
 - Deploying and gracefully shutting down a multi-container application.
+- Understanding Infrastructure as Code (IaC) and its role in cloud deployment.